Your Email Client

 Value Your Time

-Finally, you will see your everyday activities improving very soon if you learn how to compose emails more efficiently.
+Finally, your everyday activities will improve very soon if you learn how to compose emails more efficiently.
 On top of that, the practice will make recipients happy.
-Namely, to not waste either your or the recipient’s time, make certain to write compelling subject lines that state the purpose of the message that follows it, along with short and informative body text.
+Namely, to not waste your or the recipient’s time, write compelling subject lines that state the purpose of the message that follows it, along with short and informative body text.
 Although there are no general rules, the optimum length of a message should not exceed five sentences (plus a signature).

-Following these tips is certain to help you manage your everyday life in a more efficient way (not to mention that it will leave you with more free time to enjoy other activities).
+Following these tips will help you manage your everyday life more efficiently (not to mention that it will leave you with more free time to enjoy other activities).